nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK2/README.md

 ![Ping](ping-sucess-4to2.png)

 ---
+## Conclusion
+Through this project I learnt how to configure TCP/IP settings in GNS3.
+Configuring a static IP and verifying it via console commands helped me understand the impact of IP configuration on network connectivity.
+It helped me learn about IP configuration and troubleshooting.

 ## Learning Outcome
 Overall from this weekly project helped me understand how to create a simple GNS3 project, and also assign a static IP address to a Linux host, and verify the network configuration using terminal commands.